Foreign Tax Credit - Special Issues

 You can get more information by writing to:

 Internal Revenue Service

 You may have to report certain information with your return if you claim a foreign tax credit under a treaty provision.
 For example, if a treaty provision allows you to take a foreign tax credit for a specific tax that is not allowed by the Internal Revenue Code, you must report this information with your return.
 To report the necessary information, use Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b).

 If you do not report this information, you may have to pay a penalty of $1,000.

 Alternative Minimum Tax

 In addition to your regular income tax, you may be liable for the alternative minimum tax.
-You may be able to figure a foreign tax credit for this tax.
+You may be able to claim a foreign tax credit for this tax.
 However, there are restrictions on how much foreign tax credit taxpayers can apply to the alternative minimum tax.
+You must prepare separate Forms 1116 to compute the foreign tax credit and foreign tax credit limitation for alternative minimum tax purposes.
 Refer to Form 6251, Alternative Minimum Tax-Individuals, and its instructions for a discussion of the alternative minimum tax foreign tax credit.